 The SPDY PROTOCOL is designed to help load web pages more quickly.
 When the website fails to load in a specific amount of time, the error appears.
 Several things could interfere with the webpage load time, including the following:

 In most cases, the error occurs on Google-owned websites such as YouTube and Blogger.
+This is not the same as the DNS_PROBE_FINISHED_NXDOMAIN Error.

 Sometimes the quickest and easiest way to resolve this issue is to reload the webpage or the browser.